cumc/handson-tutorials/setup/README.md

 - `-ide` Specify the job's IDE.
 Can be access through the browser
 - `-u` The user's OpCenter username (script will ask if not given)
 - `-p` The user's Opcenter password (script will ask if not given)
+- `--entrypoint` Please use [URL to this script](https://raw.githubusercontent.com/cumc/handson-tutorials/refs/heads/main/setup/course_entrypoint.sh) to complete initial setup on the VM upon start

 **Each student will run their own server so we need as many servers as the number of students.**